petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-the-sites-first-web-content.md

    The site is still undergoing maintenance.
 Please email hello@clarityvisionsolutions.com with a screenshot of where you found the broken link, and we'll fix it as soon as we can.
 Thank you!
    ```

+1. In the Properties menu on the right side of the screen, ensure that the second template you added, *Collapsible FAQs*, is selected.

 1. Click *Publish* at the top of the page.

 Now you have a new article for each of the web content structures you've added.